 If contacted early, I may be able to get charges dismissed or reduced based on the facts of the case.
 At the very least, I will gather all available evidence and immediately get to work building a strong defense against the charges.

 These cases are not always as clear-cut as they seem.
 Common defenses might include:

 - Showing that you were mistakenly identified by eyewitnesses

 - Showing that you actually own the allegedly stolen property or that the alleged victim gave it to you

 - Showing that you did not threaten anyone and were not in possession of a weapon

 - Showing that the prosecution inflated the value of the stolen property in order to charge you with a more serious crime

 Contact Me To Discuss Your Legal Options In A Free Consultation

-With two Colorado locations, The Law Offices of Elaine E. Lukic serves clients throughout the Denver metro area.
+With two Colorado locations, The Law Offices of Elaine E. Lukic serves clients in Lakewood and throughout the Denver metro area.
 To schedule your free initial consultation with a highly experienced criminal defense lawyer, call me at 800-478-8859 or send me an email.
 I can help.